Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Themes: ensure compatibility between Jetpack features and the new WordPress default theme, Twenty Nineteen.
 * AMP: add support for GitHub's Gist shortcodes.
 * PHP 7.3: update Infinite Scroll to avoid PHP warnings when using the latest version of PHP.
 * Protect: fix output of Protect's Math challenge on login forms created by third-party plugins.